jRosenthal11/MusicBot/README.md

  1. `!skip`: With 3 votes you are able to skip the current song that is playing.
 However, if there is only 1 song in the queue you will not be able to skip it.

- 1. `!fs`: Force skip will bypass the voting system to skip a song.
+ 1. `!forceskip`: Force skip will bypass the voting system to skip a song.
 (Only a user with specific privileges specified in the config.json will be able to force skip).
 Force skipping will also skip a song even if it is the last one in the queue and disconnect the bot from the channel.

  1. `!stop`: Stop will disconnect the bot from the current voice channel and clear the song queue.